List of banks in China: Policy banks

 China has three policy banks.
 Among them, China Development Bank was incorporated in December 2008 and officially defined by the State Council as a development finance institution in March 2015.

 State-owned Commercial Banks

 China has six state-owned commercial banks.
 These banks are ranked by their Tier 1 capital amount as of 2018.
-Banks with asterisks (*) are the four major state-owned banks (i.e. the "Big Four Banks").
+Banks with asterisks (*) are the four major state-owned banks (i.e. the "Big Four" banks).

 Bank of Communications was founded in 1908.
 On 1 April 1987, it was restructured and re-commenced operations as the first state-owned bank in China.

 Postal Savings Bank of China has the most outlets of any retail bank in China (~40,000).
 Over 80% of its outlets accompany China Post post offices.

-Commercial Banks
+Commercial banks

 China has 12 national commercial banks.
 These banks are ordered by their Tier 1 capital amount as of 2018.

-City Commercial Banks
+Urban commercial banks

-City commercial banks were transferred from urban credit cooperatives established in 1980s and 1990s.
+Urban commercial banks were transferred from urban credit cooperatives established in 1980s and 1990s.